alexbarton/backup-script/README.md

 ## Configuration

+All default configuration variables are read from the first file found of this
+list: `/usr/local/etc/backup-scrupt.conf`, `/etc/backup-script.conf` or
+from `/etc/backup-script.d/backup-script.conf` (deprecated).

+All systems which should be backed-up are configured using  individual files in the configuration directory, which is `/usr/local/etc/backup-script.d/` or `/etc/backup-script.d/` by default (whichever is found first), and can be specified using the `conf_d` variable in the main configuration file.

-All default configuration variables are read from `/etc/backup-script.conf` or from `/etc/backup-script.d/backup-script.conf` (deprecated).
-The individual systems are configured using individual files in `/etc/backup-script.d/`, one for each system to backup (files ending in `*.sh` are skipped, as well as files named `backup-script.conf`).
+The must be one file for each system to backup (files ending in `*.sh` are skipped, as well as files named `backup-script.conf`).
 Please avoid spaces and other "special" characters!
+The filename is used as hostname for the system by default, but this can be overwritten using the `system` configuration variable.

 Variables in `backup-script.conf` must be prefixed with `default_` to define default values for all systems.

-All defaults can be overwritten in individual system configuration files.
+All defaults can be overwritten in the individual system configuration files.

 For example: